11 March 1962 (age 56)

 Brenham, Washington County, Texas, United States

 Darden Smith (born March 11, 1962, in Brenham, Texas) is an Austin-based singer-songwriter known for his lyrics and for weaving folk and Americana influences with rock, pop, and the musical roots of his home state.

-During his 20-year career, Texas singer-songwriter Darden Smith has recorded in folk, country and pop settings.
-He has co-written songs with a British rocker, released 10 critically acclaimed albums, created works for dance theater, done symphonic collaborations and taught music to children.
-Darden Smith has made himself at home in studios in Manhattan, Nashville and London, as well as Austin.
-As this new CD shows, his style is always shifting, yet remains true to his roots.
+During his career, Texas singer-songwriter Smith has recorded in folk, country and pop settings.
+He has co-written songs with a British rocker, released 10 critically-acclaimed albums, created works for dance theater, done symphonic collaborations and taught music to children.
+Smith has made himself at home in studios in Manhattan, Nashville and London, as well as Austin.
+As this CDs show, his style is always shifting, yet remains true to his roots.

 As melodic a collection as he has ever recorded, Field of Crows shows Smith continuing to explore rhythms, sounds and lyric themes.
 As it has on all of his recent Dualtone albums, his work on the nylon-string guitar adds a distinctive texture to the music.
 He plays more piano on this album than any of his previous collections.
 “I tend to write sitting at the piano, holding a guitar, and go back and forth between them.,” he says.
 “Over the last 10 years, the keyboard has become more involved in how I hear songs.”